My name is Karl-Mikael Syding, Mike, or Sprezza

-Now I run several podcasts (Future Skills, 25 minuter, and Outsiders), manage my own investments, mostly private start-ups, as well as my most important assets – my body and brain; and share my insights in letters, podcasts, books and articles (check out my Best Of page if you don’t know where to start)
+I currently run and host several podcasts (Future Skills, 25 minuter, and Outsiders/Antiloop), manage my private start-up investments, and share my insights about matters of health, wealth and happiness in letters, podcasts, books and articles (check out my Best Of page if you don’t know where to start)

 “Happily honing my future skills and investments